mauropalsgraaf/fpscala-workshop/workshop.md

 Before we can start using functional programming, it's always useful to look at the pre-claimed benefits and what goal it's trying to achieve.
 In case of functional programming there are several reasons people claim it's great and they explain the major reasons of the increase in popularity.
 Three reasons will be described briefly below.

+### Correctness

+In October 2017, there has been a research at the University of California focussed on different aspects of programming languages and the impact that these have on bugs and errors in software.
+They took 4 different aspects of languages into account

+* Functional vs Procedural
+* Statically typed vs dynamically typed
+* Whether the language allows implicit convertion. (is "7" + 2 allowed for example or is it an error.
+It could be allowed due to implicit conversion where "7" could be converted to int 7 or 2 could be converted to string "2")
+* Managed memory vs unmanaged memory

+I really recommend you to read this paper, since the results are absolutely great.
+It shows that the functional programming languages are by far more correct than procedural languages and that statically typed languages are better in terms of correctness than dynamically typed languages.
+The paper concludes in the end that statically typed functional programming languages are better than the rest, but I think that is a bit generalised.

 ### Concurrency & parallelism

 The importance of concurrency and parallelism is increasing.
 Gorden Moore, co-founder of Intel predicted in 1965 that the number of transistors on processors would double every year.
 A couple of years later he adjusted his claim to a doubling every two years.
 This claim is called Moores Law.

 Neil Thompson gave a populair rephrasing of Moores law: "Computing performance doubles every couple of years.".
-In figure 1 it's easy to see that the number of transistors is still doubling, but the effects positive effects are stagnating.
+In figure 1 it's easy to see that the number of transistors is still doubling, but the positive effects are stagnating.

 For that reason, instead of putting more transistors onto a CPU, computers will get multiple CPUs (cores).
 This means that the time of free performance increases are gone and it's time that the cores are utilised as intended.
 This means an increase in importance of concurrency and parallelism.

 Concurrency and parallelism is very difficult.
-When using an imperitive programming language, a common this to do is to create variables with values that can change of time.
+When using an imperitive programming language, a common thing to do is to create variables with values that can change of time.
 This contains some problems.
 Look at the example below:

 ```
 public int x = 1;